-We will save the autoshow's information in a text file so that we can print it out or read it easily.
-So, we will be using the PrintWriter and BufferedReader classes.
-We need to decide how to format the text in the file.
-We will need to save the name of the autoshow as well as the individual cars in the show.
+So, to save the autoshow, we need to save the name of the autoshow as well as the individual cars in the show.
 For each car, the file should show the make, model, color, topSpeed and has4Doors.
 Perhaps we will separate the cars by a blank line to indicate that one car's data ends and another's begins as follows:

 '''

 AutoRama 2009

 Porsche

 959

 Red

 240

 false

 Pontiac

 Grand-Am

 White

 160

 true

-... etc ...
+Ford

+Mustang

+White

+230

+false

+•••

 '''